Comply with Building Regulations, Standards, and legislation in the fenestration industry

 - meaning of 'U-value' and the difference between whole window U-value (uw) and centre pane glazing U-value (ug)

-- maximum U-value for windows and doorsets installed
+- Range of U-value for windows and doorsets installed and compliance requirements

 - terms "Window Energy Rating" or "Door Set Energy Rating", and how they differ from u-value